GeoAIR-lab/TGGLinesPlus/README.md

 # TGGLines-plus
-This is the TGGLines+ repo for our NASA project paper.
+This is the TGGLines+ repo.

 ## Resources
 - ...